-Areas of research emphasis include: bioimaging, bioinspired design, biomechanics, biomedical devices, cell and tissue engineering, molecular medicine, molecular programming, synthetic biology, and systems biology.
+Areas of research emphasis include bioimaging, bioinspired design, biomechanics, biomedical devices, cell and tissue engineering, molecular medicine, molecular programming, synthetic biology, and systems biology.

 The subjects, as mentioned before, combine various aspects of both medicine and engineering, and therefore electronics and biology are the main focus.
-Integrated Circuit Systems, Digital System Design, Digital Signal Processing, Microcontroller Systems, etc. are some of the common subjects shared between the ECE and BME department.
+Integrated Circuit Systems, Digital System Design, Digital Signal Processing, Microcontroller Systems, etc. are some of the common subjects shared between the ECE and BME departments.

 Cutoff rank 2020: 38107